 A freight broker works as a middleman, serving to connect carriers and shippers.
 They do not take any responsibility or possession of freight.
 This means that they are not liable for claims if cargo is damaged or issues arise.
-A freight broker will register with the FMCSA (Federal Motor Carrier Safety Administration) for authority as a broker.
+A freight broker registers with FMCSA (Federal Motor Carrier Safety Administration).
 They carry their own insurance to protect their assets in case of loss or damage.

-Conversely, freight forwarders will actually store physical freight for customers, as well as arranging for the transportation of the shipments.
-While providing the same services freight brokers provide, they serve to ship freight under their own bills of lading, store the freight in warehouses, and take responsibility for insurance.
-Typically, freight forwarders will not own the ships or equipment the freight is being moved on.
-However, there are some similar companies, such as Crowley Logistics, who own their ships and also own their equipment.
+Conversely, freight forwarders will actually store physical freight for customers.
+They also arrange for the transportation of the shipments.
+While providing the same services as freight brokers, they ship freight under their own bill of lading.
+Also, they store the freight in warehouses and take responsibility for insurance.
+Typically, forwarders will not own the ships or equipment the freight is being moved on.
+But, there are companies, like Crowley Logistics, who own their ships and equipment.

 Freight Forwarding Around The World

-There are many different variations, rules and regulations faced by freight forwarders or equivalent alternatives around the world.
-Below are some specific differences that exist for Canada, the United Kingdom and the United States.
+There are many rules and regulations faced by freight forwarders around the world.
+Below are specific differences for Canada, the United Kingdom and the United States.

 The CIFFA (Canadian International Freight Forwarders Association) was established in 1948.
-Its purpose is to protect and support the status, interest, and character of foreign-owned freight forwarding companies.
+It protects and supports the status, interest, and character of foreign-owned freight forwarders.
 They do this through the establishment of uniform trade regulations and practices.
 Additionally, CIFFA has an educational role, providing certificate programs for freight forwarders.

 In the United Kingdom, freight forwarders remain unlicensed.
-However, many claim membership to BIFA, the British International Freight Association.
-BIFA serves as a major trade association for companies registered in the United Kingdom that engage in international freight transportation across land, air, rail and sea.
+Yet, many claim membership to BIFA, the British International Freight Association.
+BIFA serves as a major trade association for UK registered shippers, including forwarders.
+This covers companies that engage in international transportation across all modes.

 Currently, BIFA has about 1,500 corporations serving as members.
-These companies are known as freight forwarders, and provide a variety of services within their various modes of service.
+Most of these companies are freight forwarders.
+They provide a wide array of international services across land, air, rail, and sea.

-In the United States, companies that handle domestic freight over the road are required to register with the DOT’s FMCSA (Federal Motor Carrier Safety Administration), much like freight brokers mentioned above.
-These forwarders serve as carriers, accepting freight for transport.
+In the United States, those handling domestic freight over the road register with the DOT’s FMCSA.
+The Federal Motor Carrier Safety Administration plays a similar role to the entities above.
+These registered forwarders serve as carriers, accepting freight for transport.
 They remain liable for the delivery of freight, and do so under their own bill of lading.

 International ocean freight forwarders arrange shipments both to and from the United States.
-These forwarders are required to register with the Federal Maritime Commission as “Ocean Transportation Intermediaries”.
+These forwarders register with the Federal Maritime Commission as “Ocean Transportation Intermediaries”.
 The two classification options for transportation intermediaries are ocean freight forwarders and NVOCCs.

-- Ocean Freight Forwarder: These are companies or individuals located in the United States dispatching shipments from the U.S. via common carriers.
+- Ocean Freight Forwarder.
+Entities in the United States dispatching shipments via common carriers.
 They book or arrange space for these shipments on behalf of the shippers.

-- Non-Vessel-Operating Common Carrier (NVOCC): These are common carriers that hold themselves out to the public for ocean transportation services.
-NVOCC’s issue their own bills of lading or equivalent documentation.
-However, they do not operate or own the vessels in which the cargo is being transported.
+- Non-Vessel-Operating Common Carrier (NVOCC).
+These are common carriers that publicly serve to carry out ocean transportation services.
+NVOCC’s issue their own bill of lading or equivalent document.
+But, they do not operate or own the vessels in which the cargo is being transported.

 Pros and Cons of Freight Forwarding

-- Freight forwarder services offer competitive pricing based on service levels needed from a customer.
-They can also lower prices through the arrangement of consolidation with cargo from other customers.
-This allows for a single full container load for transport (FCL) and will drastically reduce overall freight charges for LCL (less than container load) shipments.
+- Freight forwarder services offer competitive pricing based on services needed from a customer.
+They can also lower prices through the consolidation of cargo from other customers.
+This allows for a single full container load with multiple customers’ cargo.
+Also, this serves to reduce final freight charges for less than container shipments.

-- Freight forwarders will typically specialize in a specific service area, mode of transportation or market.
+- Freight forwarders usually specialize in a specific service, mode of transportation or market.
 This allows the company to choose the services the forwarder should handle.
 In turn, this gives the company greater control over the handling of their shipment.

-- Knowledge and expertise are crucial in the import and export of products through customs clearance Freight forwarders have the most up-to-date information regarding customs regulations, and can handle documentation, pay tariffs and handle taxes.
+- Knowledge and expertise are crucial when importing or exporting products.
+This work is performed via the customs clearance process.
+Freight forwarders have the most up-to-date information on customs regulations.
+Additionally, they can handle documentation, pay tariffs and handle taxes.

 - One of the main advantages of a freight forwarder is their ability to offer services relating to a trade.
-Some service offerings consist of documentation handling, bills of lading, bank paperwork, cargo insurance and inventory management.
+Some services include documentation, bank paperwork, cargo insurance and inventory management.

-- In many cases, freight forwarding services are not the owners or operators of the transportation that cargo is being moved on.
-For this reason, their influence in the happenings on board the ship, rail car, truck or airplane are minimal, and their participation in the transportation steps is hands off at best.
+- Often, freight forwarding services aren’t the operators of the transportation moving the cargo.
+For this reason, their influence on what happens on board the ship, rail car, truck or airplane are minimal.
+Additionally, their participation in the transportation steps is typically completely hands-off.

 - If you perform all documentation and forwarding, your costs are controllable.
-However, with a freight forwarder there is no way to really know what kind of a service markup the forwarder is adding.
+But, with a freight forwarder there is no way to know what kind of a service markup the forwarder is adding.
 A company might charge $2,500 for land transportation to a destination.
-However, a freight forwarder can easily state the price as $5,500 and skim the markup off the top.
+Conversely, a freight forwarder can state the price as $5,500 and skim the $3,000 markup off the top.

 - Product loss is a hard reality of some shipping processes.
-Putting trust in a freight forwarder to handle all shipping and packing leads to loss of control for the packaging process.
+Putting trust in a freight forwarder to handle all shipping can lead to loss of supply chain control.
 If the freight forwarder is detail oriented, things are fine.
 But ineptitude can wreak havoc on shipments and lead to losses.